MasoniteFramework/interfaces/README.md

 This will allow you to create an interface class and then all child classes of the interface MUST have the same methods and number of parameters as the interface.

+NOTE: This package can be used outside of Masonite.

 # Installation